syaldram/portfolio/README.md

  - An about me section that provides additional information about myself and interests.

  - A contact me section that includes information for users to get in touch with me.

+## Backend
+The web application is hosted on Amazon Web Services (AWS).
+The backend application diagram and infrastructure as code (IaC) can be found here in this GitHub repository: [https://github.com/syaldram/cloud-resume-challenge](https://github.com/syaldram/cloud-resume-challenge)

+## CI/CD
+TODOs